stayallive/php/README.md

 These images are built from [official PHP Docker images](https://registry.hub.docker.com/_/php/), and additionally include:

-- Most extensions are compiled and ready for loading with `docker-php-ext-enable`
+- [Most extensions](#available-extensions) are compiled and ready for loading with `docker-php-ext-enable`
 - Git client from official debian repo
 - Latest binaries of Composer, PHPUnit and PHP Code Sniffer (`phpcs` and `phpcbf`)
 - Node.js v12 from official Node.js debian repositories
 - sendmail command via msmtp, configured as relay to localhost.
 Check `/etc/msmtprc` to setup relay server

-_This repository started as a fork of [TetraWeb/docker](https://github.com/TetraWeb/docker), huge thanks to them for the inital work._
+_This repository started as a fork of [TetraWeb/docker](https://github.com/TetraWeb/docker), huge thanks to them for the initial work._

 ## Supported PHP versions